adjust/android_sdk/README.md

 Adjust.setPushToken(pushNotificationsToken, context);
 ```

-This updated signature with the context allows the SDK to cover more scenarios to make sure that the push token is sent and it is advised to use this method signature from above.
+This updated signature with `context` added allows the SDK to cover more scenarios to make sure that the push token is sent, and it is advised that you use the signature method above.

 We still support the previous signature of the same method: